Systemism

 level.

-$$\Large { \overbrace{{{A_0 \atop \downarrow} \atop A_1} {{\to \atop \ } \atop \to} {{B_0 \atop \uparrow} \atop B_1}}^{\text{analysis}} \iff \overbrace{{{A_0 \atop \uparrow} \atop A_1} {{\to \atop \ } \atop \to} {{B_0 \atop \downarrow} \atop B_1}}^{\text{synthesis}} } $$
+$$\Large \overbrace{{{A_0 \atop \downarrow} \atop A_1} {{\to \atop \ } \atop \to} {{B_0 \atop \uparrow} \atop B_1}}^{\text{analysis}} \iff \overbrace{{{A_0 \atop \uparrow} \atop A_1} {{\to \atop \ } \atop \to} {{B_0 \atop \downarrow} \atop B_1}}^{\text{synthesis}} $$

 At the micro level, baking soda is just an alkalising agent.
 It elevates pH resulting in chemical reactions involving tea polyphenols that cause a change in colour.
+When milk is heated, there is also a chemical reaction between its sugars and proteins, which contribute a browning effect that is accelerated in alkaline conditions.

 $$ \Huge {{NaHCO_3 \atop \downarrow} \atop OH^-} {{\to \atop \ } \atop \to} {{pink \atop \uparrow} \atop rxn} $$

-Someone may want to drink pink tea but is concerned about their sodium intake.
+For example, someone may want to drink pink tea but is concerned about their sodium intake.
 We have learned that the recipe does not require baking soda, however, only something from the general class of alkalising agents.
+To increase pH we need something that releases $OH^-$ ions.
+It is therefore possible to substitute baking soda for a sodium-free alternative as long as it releases $OH^-$, like potassium hydroxide ($KOH$).

+Imagine that a significant market for pink tea has emerged and there is a demand to manufacture it at industrial scale.
+The problem is that there is significant inter-batch variation in colour and an immediate need to better control the process.
 We have learned that a change in pH is critical for determining the final colour of the tea.
 Installing a pH measuring device to ensure that the correct pH is consistently reached would seem prudent.

 Bunge, M. (2014/2003).
 Emergence and Convergence: Qualitative Novelty and the Unity of Knowledge.
 Toronto: University of Toronto Press.